ZZZebian/Email-Extractor/README.md

 # Email-Extractor
-This code will extract emails from multiple files and save them into a txt file
+This code will extract emails from multiple files and save them into a txt file.